GavinTheArchitect/GavinTheArchitect/README.md

 ---

 ### Historical Archive (CY83R-3X71NC710N)
-I no longer have access to my original high-school account, `CY83R-3X71NC710N`.
+This is my original high-school account, `CY83R-3X71NC710N`.
 It remains public as a **read-only archive** of my open-source contributions, 500+ followers, and historical stats.

 The trophies and stats below are from that archived profile.